helengarcia3/MechaCar_Statistical_Analysis/README.md

 Lot 3: The T-test for suspension coils for Lot 2 has a true mean of x = 1496.14 shows they are not statistically different from the population and a p-value = .04168 which is lower than the significance level of 0.05 indicating that we should reject the null hypothesis.

-### Summary

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating.
+We are comparing how MechaCar performs against the competition.
+Consumers should be comparing metrics such as cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating when comparing Mecha Car against the competititon.

-In your description, address the following questions:

 ### What metric or metrics are you going to test?
+With the rise of gas prices, the metric I will be testing against the competition is fuel efficiency.

 ### What is the null hypothesis or alternative hypothesis?

+  HO: There is no statistical difference between the competition's mpg dataset and MechaCar's mpg dataset.

+  Ha: The true mean of MechaCar's mpg is greater than the mean of the competitor's mpg.

 ### What statistical test would you use to test the hypothesis?
 And why?

+For this rest I would use the t-test to compare our dataset with the competitors, we already can use this analysis to use as comparison.

 ### What data is needed to run the statistical test?

+WE can use the data for MechaCar that has already been provided.
+We can use a p-value of 0.05 and we can reject p-values lower than .05.
+This will indicate that the Ha is true and MechaCar has better fuel efficiency than the other competitors.